tpitale/tpitale.github.io/_posts/2019-02-01-aliasing-fields-on-ecto-associations-in-absinthe-for-graphql.md

 ## Moving to a New Table ##

+What happens if we make a more drastic change to the structure of our data.
 Whether this is a new table or an existing table that better suits our data, our structures may change in more substantial ways.
 In this example, we’ll start from the same initial structure of the `devices` table from above.
 Instead, we’ll add a new table rather than renaming our column.

 ```
 CREATE TABLE firmware_update_requests (